Will baby fit? CPD

 Electrolyte drinks; such as, Hibiscus herbal tea, real grape juice, Recharge, Gatorade and Alacer Emergen-C

-Women must eat over a long labor, small amounts frequently.
+Women must eat over a long labor, small amounts periodically, or even a full meal if desired.
 This can make the difference whether normal labor can be strong enough to rotate baby's head.
 This isn't to say that midwives should bother a woman about eating.
-Watch for the woman who hasn't eaten well through a long latent phase, is vomiting in early labor or whose contractions have spaced out in late labor or pushing.
+Watch for the woman who hasn't eaten well through a long latent phase, is vomiting in early labor, or whose contractions have spaced out in late labor or pushing.
 A lot of honey and a few grains of bee pollen, perhaps, frequently in 2nd stage helps those women whose contractions aren't strong enough on their own to move baby down.
 Otherwise, the mother will tell you if she's hungry.
 If a woman gets spacey and her contractions are spacey, too, a good bowl of sweetened oatmeal is worth trying before augmenting with drugs.
 Oatmeal is the midwives' Pitocin.
 It works great about 7 am after a night up laboring.

 Upright positions are important to help baby rotate.
 There is a technique to release possible tension or torsion (twisting) in the pelvic floor.
 Its the Pelvic Floor Release.